Filling out an NCAA Tournament bracket for your office pool can seem like a daunting task. Here are some tips to make it just a bit more enjoyable.

 With everyone in offices across the country becoming huge college basketball fans during the months of March and April, it can be a struggle to put together that “winning” bracket.
 Tons of research and time can be poured into analyzing every game and making the best picks.
 Trash talk becomes the center of discussion at the water cooler, and the bragging rights may seem unattainable.

 So, how does one fill out the best bracket?
 Here are 10 things to keep in mind as you make your picks.

 10) Lock Gonzaga into the Elite Eight

-Gonzaga has the longest active Sweet 16 streak, appeared in three of the last five Elite Eights, and has the best team in college basketball this year.
-They also have a favorable 8/9 matchup and two vulnerable teams at the 4- and 5-seeds in their region.
-While many are not calling Gonzaga a near-lock to make the Final Four, they have by far the best odds to at least make the West Regional final.
+Gonzaga has the longest active Sweet 16 streak, has appeared in three of the last five Elite Eights, and has the best team in college basketball this year.
+The Bulldogs also have a favorable 8/9 matchup and two vulnerable teams at the 4- and 5-seeds in their region.
+While not many are calling Gonzaga a lock to make the Final Four, it has by far the best odds to at least make the West Regional final.
 If you are dead set on having the Zags get upset before the Final Four, that would be the only round that makes any sense to have it happen.

 9) Bring at least one 1-seed to the Final Four

 Some outlets will tell you to pick at least two 1-seeds in the Final Four, which makes sense from both a historical and 2021 perspective.
-These 1-seeds are all fantastic basketball teams, and only Michigan is facing a depleted roster.
 Historically, there is about a 50/50 split between years with two or more 1-seeds and fewer than two in the Final Four.
 However, that number jumps to nearly 95 percent when discussing seasons in which at least one 1-seed has made it to the last weekend.
 If you don’t have at least one 1-seed in your Final Four, expect to lose all of your office pools.

 8) Focus on matchups more than metrics